apache/arrow/python/doc/source/memory.rst

   memory maps
 * :class:`~pyarrow.BufferReader`, for reading :class:`~pyarrow.Buffer` objects
   as a file
-* :class:`~pyarrow.InMemoryOutputStream`, for writing data in-memory, producing a Buffer at the end
+* :class:`~pyarrow.BufferOutputStream`, for writing data in-memory, producing a Buffer at the end
 * :class:`~pyarrow.HdfsFile`, for reading and writing data to the Hadoop Filesystem
 * :class:`~pyarrow.PythonFile`, for interfacing with Python file objects in C++